kikoseijo/lumen-relay-boilerplate/README.md

 #### Query with Fragments

-One of the coolest features GraphQL provides its how queries from different parts of the application are joined by the compiler on a clever manner in order to optimize efficiency.
+One of the coolest features GraphQL+Relay its how queries from different parts of the application are joined by the compiler trying to optimize efficiency.

-Queries are pre compiled and validated against the development or production server schema, this gives us a extra layer of compatibility on development stages.
+Queries are pre compiled and validated against the development or production server schema, this gives you an extra layer of compatibility on development stages.

 The following Query its in charge of 1.
-Gets the current logged in user, 2. ask for user todos, 3. provides information to the server on how and what fields we require.
+Gets the current logged in user, 2. ask for user todos, 3. tells GraphQL server how and what data we want.

 ```graphql
 query TodoQuery {